Get insider access

 SteelSeries Apex Pro

 The SteelSeries Apex Pro and the Ducky One 2 Mini V1 are very different.
 The SteelSeries is a full-size keyboard, while the Ducky has a compact 60% design.
 The SteelSeries has a better build quality and is more comfortable to type on.
-It also has more features, like an OLED screen, dedicated media controls, and a USB passthrough.
+It also has more features, like an OLED screen and a USB passthrough.
 The SteelSeries is better for gaming because it has lower latency, and it lets you customize the pre-travel distance to your liking.
 That said, the Ducky provides a better typing experience, and you can choose the type of switch that you want.

 HyperX Alloy Origins